-- a programme for all non-managerial women at all stages in their career, helping them to build confidence and leadership skills; and - a leadership programme for high potential senior mid-level leaders across Europe, helping them to develop self-awareness and an authentic leadership style as well as specific skills in strategy.
+- a programme for all non-managerial women at all stages in their career, helping them to build confidence and leadership skills; - a leadership programme for high potential senior mid-level leaders across Europe, helping them to develop self-awareness and an authentic leadership style as well as specific skills in strategy. - a programme aimed at bringing candidates with STEM degrees back into the business after a minimum of a 2 year career break.